HookRace/hookrace-web/www/_posts/2016-06-06-introduction-to-metaprogramming-in-nim.markdown

 have the advantage that the template is inlined at compiletime, so `expensiveDebuggingInfo` is only called if the runtime `logLevel` actually requires it.
 Perfect.

+### Safe locking

+Another problem that can be solved with a template is automatically acquiring and releasing a system [lock](http://nim-lang.org/docs/locks.html):

+{% highlight nimrod %}
+import locks

+template withLock(lock: Lock, body: stmt) =
+  acquire lock
+  try:
+    body
+  finally:
+    release lock
+{% endhighlight %}

+Compile with `--threads:on` for platform independent lock support.

+This looks pretty simple, we just acquire the lock, execute the passed statements and finally release the lock, even if exceptions have been thrown.
+We can pass any set of statements as the `body`.
+The usage is as easy as using a built-in if statement:

+{% highlight nimrod %}
+var lock: Lock
+initLock lock

+withLock lock:
+  echo "Do something that requires locking" echo "This might throw an exception"
+{% endhighlight %}

+When our template accepts a value of type `stmt` we can use the colon to pass an entire indented block.
+When we have multiple parameters of type `stmt` the [do notation](http://nim-lang.org/docs/manual.html#procedures-do-notation) can be used.

+This gets transformed into:

+{% highlight nimrod %}
+var lock: Lock
+initLock lock

+acquire lock
+try:
+  echo "Do something that requires locking" echo "This might throw an exception"
+finally:
+  release lock
+{% endhighlight %}

+Now we will never forget to call `release lock`.

 ## Macros
 Just like templates, macros are executed at compiletime.
 But with templates you